pbougie/mac-dev-env/ruby.md

 	./configure \
 		--prefix=/usr/local/rbenv/versions/VERSION \
 		--with-opt-dir=/usr/local/libyaml \
-		--with-gcc=gcc-4.2
+		--with-gcc=clang
 	make
 	make install

-Rebuild the shim binaries.
+Rebuild the `rbenv` shim binaries.
 This needs to be done when you install new versions of Ruby or gems that provide a binary.

 	rbenv rehash